-- The institution must have a significant research capacity in the visual arts and commitment to curatorial development.
+- A significant research capacity in the visual arts and commitment to curatorial development.

 - Able to provide the intern(s) with necessary encouragement, supervision, work plan, orientation, training, mentorship and support during the internship.

-- Must use open and fair recruitment methods to select a candidate meeting the eligibility criteria, and meet all applicable employment laws.
+- Use open and fair recruitment methods to select a candidate meeting the eligibility criteria, and meet all applicable employment laws.

 - Successful applicants may not reapply in the succeeding year.

 All applications will be juried by a panel of experienced and senior museum curatorial professionals in the visual arts field.
 Members of the jury are not eligible to be applicants or to be in the employment of an institution that applies to the Award.

 All decisions by the jury will be final.

 Interns are recruited by the approved employers.
 Employers must recruit for positions through a fair and open selection process (i.e. open competitions and unbiased adjudication of eligible candidates—see guidelines above).
 In addition to the institution's own recruitment tools, the internship opportunities must be posted on the CMA's online Job Board.

 Complete the nomination form and submit it to firstname.lastname@example.org.
 The nomination must include the following information: